Are You Taking Full Advantage of Your Veterans Benefits?

 Having a formal designation of homebound determines if an elderly individual will be able to receive certain types of care or financial assistance from Medicare or the VA.

 In order to receive home health services via Medicare, a physician must determine a senior to be homebound.
 These home health services include periodic skilled nursing services (such as injections, injection instructions, tube feedings, catheter changes, and wound care), physical therapy, as well as necessary medical equipment.
 Make note, one is able to receive hospice services without a determination of being homebound.

-The VA uses a housebound status as the major determining factor for a veteran (or surviving spouse) to receive the Housebound Pension.
-This pension is for veterans who have a permanent disability, but the disability does not need to result from their military service, it can be a disability that results from the natural aging process.
+The VA uses a housebound status as the major determining factor for a veteran (or surviving spouse) to receive the Housebound Allowance.
+This allowance is added to the pension of veterans who have a permanent disability.
+But the disability does not need to result from their military service, it can be a disability that results from the natural aging process.
 The pension provides additional monetary compensation for housebound veterans, above and beyond their regular monthly pension.